Consultation: PPTA guidelines for whole staff consultation

 - A method for feeding the information into the decision making process.

-This plan should be presented to staff at the beginning of consultation.
+This plan should be presented to staff at the beginning of the consultation.

 Useful link documents